OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 ### Hierarchies and fields

 PivotTables are organized through hierarchies.
-Every field is in exactly one hierarchy.
 Those hierarchies are used to pivot data when added as a specific type of hierarchy.
 There are four types of hierarchies.

 - **Row**: Displays items in horizontal rows.
 - **Column**: Displays items in vertical columns.
 - **Data**: Displays aggregates of values based on the rows and columns.
 - **Filter**: Add or removes items from the PivotTable.

-A PivotTable can have as many or as few of its fields assigned to these specific hierarchy.
+A PivotTable can have as many or as few of its fields assigned to these specific hierarchies.
 Generally, a useful PivotTable needs at least one data hierarchy to show and at least one row or column to pivot on.
 The following code snippet adds two row hierarchies and two data hierarchies.

 ```typescript
   farmPivot.addRowHierarchy(farmPivot.getHierarchy("Farm"));